 - stay active – physical activity is the key to maintaining muscle strength, joint flexibility and managing your pain.
 A physiotherapist or exercise physiologist can help design an individual program for you.
 This can be arranged by your doctor on a GP Management Plan as part of managing chronic illness

 - learn ways to manage pain – there are many things you can do to manage pain – and different strategies will work for different situations.
-For example, heat packs can help ease muscle pain, cold packs can help with inflammation, gentle exercise can help relieve muscle tension.
-Try different techniques until you find what works best for you
+For example, heat packs can help ease muscle pain, cold packs can help with inflammation, and gentle exercise can help relieve muscle tension.
+Try different techniques until you find the things that work best for you

 - protect your joints – find out about aids, equipment and gadgets that can make tasks easier.
 An occupational therapist can give you advice on aids, equipment and home modifications.
 Independent Living Centres can also be a very useful contact for information and advice